lyp-packages/index/README.md

 # Contributing

-This repository contains a YAML index of lilypond packages that can be installed using [lyp](https://github.com/noteflakes/lyp), the lilypond package manager.
+This repository contains a YAML index of Lilypond packages that can be installed using [lyp](https://github.com/noteflakes/lyp), the Lilypond package manager.

 To add your package to the index: